 - Preheat oven to 160℃ and line a baking tray with baking paper.

-- Combine the oats, seeds, coconut and dried fruit in a large bow.
+- Combine the oats, seeds, coconut, dried fruit and nuts (if using) in a large bowl.

 - Melt the honey, tahini and coconut oil in a small saucepan, over a low heat, until the oil is melted and the mixture is smooth.

 - Pour the honey mixture over the dry ingredients and mix thoroughly.